Graham Kerr

-Graham Kerr (born 22 January 1934) is an English cooking personality who is best known for his television cooking show The Galloping Gourmet from December 30, 1968 to September 14, 1973.
+Graham Victor Kerr (born 22 January 1934) is a British cooking personality who is best known for his television cooking show The Galloping Gourmet, which aired from 30 December 1968 to 14 September 1972.

 Early life

+Kerr was born in Brondesbury, north London.
+His Scottish parents, Major John Douglas Kerr and his wife were hoteliers at the Dorset Arms in East Grinstead, West Sussex, England, then at Alexandra Hotel, St Leonards-on-Sea, East Sussex.